-- 5. Residents must advise Management if they will be absent from the unit for more than fourteen (14) days.
+5. Residents must advise Management if they will be absent from the unit for more than fourteen (14) days.
 Residents shall provide a means for Management to contact the resident in an emergency.
-Failure to advise Management of an extended absence is grounds for termination of the Lease. - 6.
-Residents must comply with the community's Smoke Free Rule, for more information please see Section IX, paragraph G below.
+Failure to advise Management of an extended absence is grounds for termination of the Lease.